PHSI-supplements/labs/integrated-labs/ControlPanelLab/README.md

-# Race Condition Elimination Lab
+# Memory-Mapped I/O Lab

-[//]: # (DuplicatorLab © 2022-25 Christopher A. Bohn)
+[//]: # (ControlPanelLab © 2021-25 Christopher A. Bohn)

-In this assignment, you will remove a race condition in concurrent code by using a mutual exclusion token.
+In this assignment, you will write functions to use the input and output devices on a Cow Pi development board with a RP2040 microcontroller.
-There is only a small amount of design effort required for this lab assignment, and you should be able to complete much of it during lab time.

-This assignment is worth 20 points.
+This assignment is worth XX points.

 ## Front Matter

 ### Submission Deadline

-This assignment is due **the week of November 3, before the start of your lab section**.
+This assignment is due **the week of November 10, before the start of your lab section**.
 Your completed assignment must be pushed to git.unl.edu before it is due.

 If you have late days available, you may use one or more to extend your deadline.